eljimenezj/Team_51_DS4A_2021/README.md

 Repository of the Team-51 participating in the 5th cohort of Data Science for All.

+## Project Overview
+We were assigned to Dynamic Defense Solutions, a colombian company who wants to understand the potential of renewable energy generation (mainly solar and wind) in different areas of the country.
+In order to achieve this, we set 3 main objectives in this project:
+- Identify regions with energy generation potential from descriptive analysis of irradiance and wind speed data.
+- Efficiently calculate and visualize energy generation results and identify temporal patterns that affect it.
+- Implement predictive models of consumption and generation to project state or private investment opportunities and economic benefits for the inhabitants of the study region in a window of time.

 ## Members

 - Laura Milena Manrique Garzón.